 Get lost in steam on the West Somerset Railway

 Go on a steam adventure, and let the kids imagine they are on Harry Potter’s Hogwarts Express.
 The route stops on the way to Bishops Lydeard through beautiful countryside, past unspoilt villages and an expansive coastline, making it an exciting day trip for all ages.
 The railway runs every day from May to September and regularly from February to November.

 Where to Stay

 There are some lovely holiday cottages in Dunster and nearby Dunster Beach.
-Click here to view some options for Dunster.
-Click here to view some tempting accommodation choices.
+Click here to view self-catering accommodation options for Dunster.

 View More Exmoor Holiday Ideas: